-- (1) When the appropriate Planning and Zoning Commission has denied any subdivision proposal, no reconsideration of any application will be granted unless: - The applicant certifies that circumstances and/or conditions have been changed or altered, or - b.
+- (1) When the appropriate Planning and Zoning Commission has denied any subdivision proposal, no reconsideration of any application will be granted unless: the appropriate Planning and Zoning Commission shall not consider the same or substantially similar application for preliminary plat for the same property within a period of 2 calendar years unless: - The applicant certifies that circumstances and/or conditions have been changed or altered, or - b.
 The applicant certifies that data used or provided in analysis of the proposed subdivision was inaccurate, and that the applicant could not have been aware of the inaccuracy for reasons beyond its control, or - c.
-Additional information has become available which was not available when the public hearing occurred. - (2) A reapplication is subject to all procedures required by the original submittal.
+Additional information has become available which was not available when the public hearing occurred. - d.
+Recommended by the Administrator